 The Company's Board of Directors currently consists of seven (7) members.
 The Board of Directors has fixed the number of directors, as of the date of the Annual Meeting, at seven (7).
 The Company's amended and restated certificate of incorporation divides the Board of Directors into three classes.
 One class is elected each year for a term of three years and until their successors have been duly elected and qualified, or until their earlier death, resignation or removal.
 The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Peter N. Kellogg, Celeste Beeks Mastin and Robert L. Van Nostrand, and recommends that each be elected to the Board of Directors as a Class I Director, each to hold office until the annual meeting of stockholders to be held in the year 2019 and until his or her successor has been duly elected and qualified or until his or her earlier death, resignation or removal.
-All of the nominees are Class I Directors (Oliver P. Peoples and Joseph Shaulson), whose terms expire at the annual meeting of stockholders to be held in 2017, and (ii) two Class III Directors (Anthony J. Sinskey and Matthew Strobeck), whose terms expire at the annual meeting of stockholders to be held in 2018.
+All of the nominees are Class I Directors whose terms expire at this Annual Meeting.
+The Board of Directors is also composed of (i) two Class II Directors (Oliver P. Peoples and Joseph Shaulson), whose terms expire at the annual meeting of stockholders to be held in 2017, and (ii) two Class III Directors (Anthony J. Sinskey and Matthew Strobeck), whose terms expire at the annual meeting of stockholders to be held in 2018.
 Mr. Van Nostrand serves as the Chairman of the Board of Directors.